alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 I follow this explanation (hooray!), but I have no idea why this should even work.
-He admits the theory behind neural nets is a bit shaky, but he points towards an execptionally cool result: [learning to play Atari games purely from visual input](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf).
+He admits the theory behind neural nets is a bit shaky, but he points towards an exceptionally cool result: [learning to play Atari games purely from visual input](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf).

 We talk a bit more, and although I don't make a decision on